bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 - There are certain relationships between the boxes:
   - parent/ancestor
   - child/descendant

-  - sibling
+### 🚀🚀🚀 We can traverse the DOM using special properties of nodes

-- Demo the following properties of elements
+- Demo the following properties of nodes:
+  - parentElement / parentNode
+  - firstElementChild / firstChild
+  - nextElementSibling / nextSibling

 🤔🤔🤔 Exercises:

-1. Point out the h1 tag ont the page and have students identify:
+1. Point out the h1 tag ont the page and have students find:
    - Its parent element
-   - Its most distant ancestor element on the page
+   - Its first child element or node
    - Its next sibling element

 2. Demo `firstElementChild` and `nextElementSibling`